nileshkdm7/hello-world/README.md

 # hello-world
-This is Nilesh's first "thokala"
+This is Nilesh's first GitHub project.
+Is has hello-world message to all of you.
+Stay-safy, stay-healthy !!